erikaramovich/diploma_USA_passengers/README.md

 ## 📊 Dataset Description
-The dataset encompasses domestic flight records in the U.S. from 2016 to 2019, detailing:
+The dataset encompasses local flight records in the U.S. from 2016 to 2019, detailing:

 - **origin**: Departure airport code (e.g., "JFK").